 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.
-These rules are set out in the acceptable use policy.
+These rules are set out in the acceptable use policy published on our website (under Parent Zone).
+Signed copies are also kept in individual staff personnel files.